lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-8. Add the populated Result object to the vector of results to be used later by the application.
+8. The populated Result object is added to the vector of results to be used later by the application.

 ```cpp
             results.push_back(r);